-Ana Naomi de Sousa is a Peabody award-winning filmmaker and writer.
+Ana Naomi de Sousa is an award-winning filmmaker and writer.
 Her work addresses history, architecture and identity.
 She co-directed Saydnaya - Inside a Syrian Torture Prison, a collaboration between Forensic Architecture and Amnesty International, that gained international media attention and was awarded a Peabody in 2017.
-She has directed several short documentaries for television, including The Architecture of Violence and Angola - Birth of a Movement, both for Al Jazeera English.
+She has directed several documentaries for television, including The Architecture of Violence and Angola - Birth of a Movement, both for Al Jazeera English.

 Omar El-Khairy is a playwright and screenwriter.
 He is a former Leverhulme Associate Playwright at the Bush Theatre.
 His plays include Burst, Sour Lips, The Keepers of Infinite Space, The Chaplain: or, a short tale of how we learned to love good Muslims whilst torturing bad ones and Homegrown.
 His work is published by Oberon Books and fly πrates.
 His first short film No Exit received its world premiere at the Dubai International Film Festival 2014, and screened internationally.
 White Girl, his latest short - supported by BFI NETWORK - is set to shoot in the new year.
 He is currently developing two television projects - a single drama and an original series.
-Omar also holds a PhD in Sociology from the London School of Economics and Political Science.
+Omar also holds a PhD in Sociology from the London School of Economics and Political Science